 Washington State currently has fourteen designated AVAs (American viticultural areas), of which Lake Chelan is one of the most recent, dated back to 2009 – although grapes were first planted there in 1891!

 The winery itself takes its name from the tumbled granite stones found at the site, which were used to line the pond at its heart.

-Our Double D site, first planted in 2013, is the warmer of our two vineyards.
+Our Double D site, first planted in 2013, is the warmer of our three vineyards.
 These vines are planted between 700 to 940 feet of elevation, with uniform fine silt loam soil.
 The gentle slope of the site down to the Columbia River allows excellent drainage, and the high heat accumulation throughout the growing season makes it the perfect home for our award-winning Syrah, Cabernet Sauvignon, Malbec, Merlot, Grenache, and Mourvedre.